rudenkornk/dotfiles/readme.md

 The first things you would want to customize if forking this repo are:

 1. Personal information in `roles/profile/vars/main.yaml`.
-1. Credentials, ssh keys and vpn configs in `roles/secrets/files`.
+1. Credentials, ssh keys and vpn configs shown in `git secret list`.

 ## Update components versions